This committee is responsible for providing an adequate and timely supply of food/drinks at headquarters.

 Alcohol: What You Need to Know

-Bars at headquarters will close no later than 2 a.m., with last call taking place at 1:30 a.m.
+Bars at headquarters will close no later than 12:30 a.m., with last call taking place at midnight.
 Guests may remain in the tent/venue, but all bar materials must be secured immediately after bar closure.

 Who can pour?

-For safety and liability reasons, no alcoholic beverages may be served at functions on College property (including Reunion bars) except by TIPS (Training for Intervention ProcedureS) certified servers.
+For safety and liability reasons, no alcoholic beverages may be served at functions on College property (including Reunion bars) by anyone except TIPS (Training for Intervention ProcedureS) certified servers.
 BYOB events are not allowed under College policy.
-As in past years, Alumni and Parent Programs will hire Class Assistants for you and will ensure that they have undergone TIPS training.
-You may also hire professional bartenders who are TIPS certified.
-All alcoholic beverages — including beer, in kegs or otherwise — must be kept behind the bar and be served by a trained person.
+Alumni and Parent Programs will hire Class Assistants for your class and will ensure that they have undergone TIPS training.
+The College may also hire professional bartenders.
+All alcoholic beverages—including beer, in kegs or otherwise—must be kept behind the bar and be served by a trained person.

 Who can drink?

-Cash bars are unlawful without a specific license and cannot be permitted on College property.
+Cash bars are unlawful without a specific license and cannot be permitted at Reunion.
 This includes the selling of tickets separate from a bar but used for redemption at a bar.
 This does not include the establishment of some charge for beverages incorporated in a class total Reunion fee structure.
-You can, therefore, include beverages as a budget item — along with food, band, tent, souvenirs, etc. — when setting a class fee.
+You can, therefore, include beverages as a budget item—along with food, band, tent, souvenirs, etc.—when setting a class fee.